 Accordingly, these models consider economies as being made up of households (who supply productive factors and consume); firms (who produce) and banks (who loan working capital to firms in advance of production).
 And they then analyse the “circuits of production” whereby firms borrow from banks to hire and pay workers to produce.
 The workers then use their wages to consume and the firms then are able to pay back the banks.
 At that point the “credit money” is destroyed (and corresponding and offsetting assets and liabilities).
 Any household saving is reflected in unpaid bank loans at the end of each circuit unless firms offer “bonds” to the households to soak up their saving.

 The Wicksellian view then is that “money” is largely created by banks in response to the demand for credit from economic agents.
 It is clear that the revolving fund of credit finance can expand to accommodate growth in private sector activity, at a rate related proportionately to the product of provisioning rates for capital adequacy requirements and the percentage of retained earnings available for leveraged lending.
 For this very reason, the private sector can take up some of the slack created through government fiscal conservatism.
-However, and this is the crux of the modern monetary view, this growth will become unsustainable because net financial assets are either being destroyed or are not being created in insufficient quantity to meet the net saving needs of the private sector.
+However, and this is the crux of the modern monetary view, this growth will become unsustainable because net financial assets are either being destroyed or are not being created in sufficient quantity to meet the net saving needs of the private sector.
 Private sector debt levels will be rising while the stock of net financial assets declines.
 But back to the main story!

 So the “elephant in the room” which is ignored by these analyses is the question of the currency unit.
 Why would these transactional circuits use the unit that the Government has legally sanctioned?
 Why would anyone accept the unit of account?
 You cannot answer these fundamental questions if you have excluded the Government sector from your analysis.
 Further models that exclude government clearly cannot say anything about the important fiscal effects on bank reserves?